fledge-iot/fledge/docs/rest_api_guide/02_RESTauthentication.rst

 .. note::

-   Only admin users are able to create other users/
+   Only admin users are able to create other users.

 **Request Payload**